Rewind X — Security

 Rewind X has a fundamentally different risk profile than typical DeFi protocols.

-Rewind X does not rely on these mechanisms.
 The protocol operates with exactly two terminal fund outcomes:

 1. Funds return to the sender